Shreya6901/Sentiment-Analysis-Microservice/README.md

 # Sentiment Analysis Microservice

 This project implements a microservice for sentiment analysis using **FastAPI**.
-The microservice exposes two main endpoints:
+The microservice is built following the **MVC (Model-View-Controller)** architectural pattern and exposes two main endpoints:

 1. **`/predict`**: Uses a custom-trained sentiment analysis model to predict the sentiment of the input text.
 2. **`/predict_external`**: Sends the input text to an external AI API (e.g., Hugging Face) for sentiment prediction.